What is the Negative Yield Bond?

 The following are the best strategies to deal with negative yield bonds.

 #1 – Active Investment Strategy

-The passive approach involves constructing a portfolio to replicate the returns of bond index whereas an active portfolio approach involves selecting securities based on unique characteristics and their associated correlations which determine how they perform on a consolidated basis to achieve a return that outperforms the index.
+The passive approach involves constructing a portfolio to replicate the returns of the bond index, whereas an active portfolio approach involves selecting securities based on unique characteristics and their associated correlations, which determine how they perform on a consolidated basis to achieve a return that outperforms the index.
 An active manager can minimize the impact of negative yields by adding value in a bond portfolio to take advantage of a relative basis, tactical opportunity to outperform the broader market.

 #2 – Diversification Benefits

-An investor can enhance return by diversifying a portfolio across different segments of bonds markets, tenors, sectors, industries, asset class levels such as mortgage-backed bonds, emerging markets, structured products, asset-backed security, collateralized loan obligations that offset negative yield of government bond at an aggregated level.
-The volatility of one can be used to offset the volatility of other bonds as result return will be higher and risks will be much lower.
+An investor can enhance return by diversifying a portfolio across different segments of bonds markets, tenors, sectors, industries, asset class levels such as mortgage-backed bonds, emerging markets, structured products, asset-backed securityAsset-backed SecurityAsset-backed Securities (ABS) is an umbrella term used to refer to a kind of security that derives its value from a pool of assets, such as bonds, home loans, car loans, or even credit card payments., collateralized loan obligations that offset the negative yield of government bond at an aggregated level.
+The volatility of one can be used to offset the volatility of other bonds.
+As a result, the return will be higher, and the risks will be much lower.

 Negative yield does involve payment for accepting deposits.
 Central banks of nine developed countries have set interest rates below zero to deal with deflation.